22 Best Free C/C++ IDEs and Editors for Linux in 2026

 • Code completion offers two code completion engines.

-• Supports several compilers including GCC, clang/VC++.
+• Supports several compilers, including GCC, clang/VC++.

-• Displays errors as code glossary.
+• Displays errors as a code glossary.

 • Clickable errors via the build tab.